wp-plugins/iire-social-icons/readme.txt

 == Changelog ==

 = 1.5.1 =
-* Replaced missing Blog lovin icon in the Widget/Shortcode Designers
+* Replaced missing Blog Lovin icon in the Widget/Shortcode Designers
 * Added a note about uninstalling all prior versions
 * Updated the screenshot
 * Updated the readme.txt file